 - Bit 9: Waiting_For_Assembled_Segment The Networked Driver sets this bit to tell the host that it is ready to accept the data for the next segment of your assembled move profile.
-Its use is explained in the Assembled Move Programming section of this manual starting on page 35. - Bit 8: In_Assembled_Mode The Networked Driver sets this bit to signal the host that it is ready to accept assembled move profile programming data.
-Its use is explained in the Assembled Move Programming section of this manual starting on page 35. - Bit 7: Move_Complete Set to "1" when the present Absolute, Relative, Jog, Registration, or Assembled Move command completes without error.
+Its use is explained in the Assembled Move Programming section of this manual starting on page 37. - Bit 8: In_Assembled_Mode The Networked Driver sets this bit to signal the host that it is ready to accept assembled move profile programming data.
+Its use is explained in the Assembled Move Programming section of this manual starting on page 37. - Bit 7: Move_Complete Set to "1" when the present Absolute, Relative, Jog, Registration, or Assembled Move command completes without error.
 This bit is reset to "0" when the next move command is written to the Networked Driver, when the position is preset, or a Reset Errors command is issued to the unit.
 This bit is also set along with the Command_Error bit (Bit 12 of this word), when any Jog Move or Registration Move parameters are outside of their valid ranges.
 This bit is not set on a command error for any other type of command.
 Finally, this bit is not set at the end of a homing operation. - Bit 6: Decelerating Set to "1" when the present move is decelerating.
 Set to "0" at all other times. - Bit 5: Accelerating Set to "1" when the present move is accelerating.
-Set to "0" at all other times.
+Set to "0" at all other times. - Bit 4: At Home Set to "1" when a homing command has completed successfully, "0" at all other times.